List of Marvel Comics characters: B: Black Crow

-Black Catfish
+Black Diamond

-Black Catfish is an anthropomorphic catfish and animal version of Black Cat.
+In Black Panther: Intergalactic, a copy of Emma Frost's unredeemed mind is transferred into an African clone body of her DNA combined with that of T'Challa a working under B'Wete, Herald of Wakanda and leader of the Ebony Guard of the Wakandan Empire.
+Dubbed Black Diamond, she looks exactly like Emma Frost but black.

 Black Dwarf

 Black Dwarf is a supervillain appearing in American comic books published by Marvel Comics.
 He is a prominent member of the Black Order, a team of aliens who work for Thanos.
 Black Dwarf first appeared in a one panel cameo in New Avengers (vol. 3) #8 (September 2013) and was created by Jonathan Hickman and Jerome Opeña.
 His full appearance, along with a number of the other members of the Black Order, takes place in Infinity #1 (October 2013).

 Black Dwarf is a member of Thanos's Black Order, serving as the powerhouse of the group.
 Thanos sends Black Dwarf to attack Wakanda during his invasion of Earth, but he is overpowered and forced to retreat.
 For his failure, Thanos expels Black Dwarf from the Black Order.

 Thanos gives Black Dwarf one more chance to prove himself by sending him to protect the Peak and keep it from being reclaimed by the Avengers following their fight against the Builders.
 During the fight against the Avengers, Black Dwarf is killed by Ronan the Accuser.

 During the "No Surrender" arc, Black Dwarf is resurrected by the Challenger, who reassembles the Black Order to battle Grandmaster's Lethal Legion.